carolgilabert/carols-blog/src/posts/site-rebuild-eleventy.md

 {% endif %}
 {% endraw %}
 ```
-Eleventy exposes the contents of the data file under the file's name, so I can access my variable through `site.environment`.
+Eleventy in turn exposes the contents of the data file under the file's name, so I can access my variable through `site.environment`.

 ### Image optimisation

 Image management was by far the biggest hurdle.
 Gatsby for sure has a lot of drawbacks, but it handles images very well.
 Fortunately, while I was in the middle of struggling with it, Eleventy creator [Zach Leat](https://www.zachleat.com/) published [a blog post on the subject](https://www.zachleat.com/web/eleventy-image/).

 The first issue I ran into was the location of all my images.
 I used to colocate blog post images with their respective markdown files.
 But in order to use [Eleventy image plugin](https://www.11ty.dev/docs/plugins/image/), I had to move all of those to a centralised images folder.
-If you're interesting in how I did this, I've added some notes at the end of this post.
+If you're interested in how I did this, check out the notes I added at the end of this post.

 Once I was set up with the image plugin, I ran into the second issue: even though I set up different sizes for my images, and a media query to pick the right size, my images were still being displayed at the narrowest width.
 I'm using the image plugin's generateHtml utility, which outputs markup that looks like this: